Sword-Smith/Sword/README.md

 implementation, is a work in progress, and the work presented here extends both efforts.

-Several attempts to create a domain-specic language to represent financial contracts have run into the same two issues: **negative balances** and **poor liquidity** of the financial contracts, in part caused by high transaction fees.
+Several attempts to create a domain-specific language to represent financial contracts have run into the same two issues: **negative balances** and **poor liquidity** of the financial contracts, in part caused by high transaction fees.